ivanmanan/Tad-The-Therapist/README.md

+# To-Do List
+* NPM say package provides audio output -- incorporate this into the Node.js backend when it detects changes in the text file, NOT as a post request
+* Read .txt files and refresh when .txt file changes
+* Build mock data in MySQL database --- have at least 3 dates
+* Implement save conversation
+* Implement get conversation
+* Implement delete conversation
+* Possible bug: What if user clicks on past conversation in the middle of an active convseration?
+* Posisble bug: How do we know when the converation is over?

 # Tad-The-Therapist
 Code for senior design project.
 Design project was broken down to two segments\: the LCDK and the web server.

 ## LCDK
 The LCDK does all the speech signal processing.
 The LCDK then outputs its speech recognition into a `.txt` file onto the developer machine.
+The LCDK also determines the appropriate response and appends it into the `.txt` file.
 The `.txt` file is located in the `/lcdk/output/` folder.
+The LCDK practically contains its own dictionary.

 ## Web Server
 The developer machine hosts a web server that reads the content of the `.txt` file.
-The server contains all the speech output responses that are to be played and determines the appropriate response to the speech recognized by the LCDK.
+The server contains all the speech output responses that are to be played.
 Moreover, the frontend displays the entire conversation history.

 ### Output Audio Response